wp-plugins/wp-songbook/readme.txt

 = Song appearance =
 - You can specify the wrapper element that will wrap the lyrics
 - You can set to display song author or song files or not in settings

+= Settings page =
+If you miss something, you can use settings page

+= Guide =
+Guide page is also added to your "Songs" menu to make you understand song managing

+If anything doesn't work, please visit "Support" tab, and leave a topic in forum.
+I'll also appreciate every idea to improve, so don't hesitate to leave a topic in forum.

 == Screenshots ==